-Section 326, for example, makes it an offence for a driver to have more than one electronic work diary.
+Section 326, for example, makes it an offence for a driver to have more than one electronic work diary, as distinct from a single 'record'.
 This section would make it unlawful for a driver to download an app onto multiple devices and use them, as convenient, to access a common database of work and rest hours.